VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ## 🕸️ Public GraphQL specification

+**Strapi Users vs. Generic authors**
+> Keep in mind that if you're using auth / authz your requests to setup proper user contexts it has got higher priority in order to take author data comparing to `author` property provided as part of your payload.

+**Testing**
-> *To test all queries and understand the schemas use GraphQL Playground exposed by `@strapi/plugin-graphql` on `http://localhost:1337/graphql`*
+> To test all queries and understand the schemas use GraphQL Playground exposed by `@strapi/plugin-graphql` on `http://localhost:1337/graphql`

 ### Get Comments